 Obstructions in the vent pipe can restrict the air flow to your water heater.
 This will cause the burner to operate poorly.
 It could mean a reduced amount of hot water.
 Badly clogged vents will result in dangerous gases building up in the home.

 Sediment can build up in the bottom of your hot water heater over time.
 This can affect the amount of hot water you have and potentially damage other components.
-The lower elements of electric hot water heaters can burn out due to sediment.
-There are steps you can take to remove the sediment.
-Learn what they are by following this link.
+Minerals in the water, even city water can build up over the life of the water heater.

 Learn what you need to do to get rid of the sediment inside your hot water tank.
 It can be a little messy, but it will get you hot water tank working the way it is supposed to.
 A garden hose and a pair of pliers is all you need.
 Click on the link above to get to the information.